elmahio/documentation/docs/logging-to-elmah-io-from-nlog.md

 paket add Elmah.Io.NLog
 ```

+!!! warning
-> Please don't use NLog `4.6.0` since that version contains a bug that causes the elmah.io target to not load correctly. `4.5.11`, `4.6.1`, or newer.
+    Please don't use NLog `4.6.0` since that version contains a bug that causes the elmah.io target to not load correctly. `4.5.11`, `4.6.1`, or newer.

 ## Configuration in .NET